cameron-wags/rainbow_csv.nvim/README.md

 Here is an example of how to extract some fields from a bunch of uniform single-line xmls:

 ![demo_xml_screencast](https://i.imgur.com/HlzBWOV.gif)

+### Working with multiline CSV fields
+In rare cases some CSV files can contain double-quoted fields spanning multiple lines.
+To work with such files you can set filetype to either "rfc_csv" or "rfc_semicolon".

 ### Key Mappings